lenderpanel

 Recently asked questions about conveyancing in Easthampstead

-I'm buying my first flat in Easthampstead benefiting from help to buy.
-The builders refused to move on the price so I negotiated £7000 of extras instead.
-The estate agent told me not to tell my lawyer about the extras as it may jeopardize my mortgage with the lender.
+I'm purchasing my first flat in Easthampstead with a mortgage from .
+The builders refused to reduce the price so I negotiated £7000 of extras instead.
+The estate agent suggested that I not disclose to my conveyancer about the side-deal as it will put at risk my loan with the bank.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.